4 Key Characteristics Of Effective Teachers

-Great teachers strive to support individual growth in every student in their instructional care by providing specific personalized feedback to guide each learner to understanding how they can retool his/her thinking when necessary.
-Without corrective feedback, students often have no clue how to improve as learners; with it, students can be inspired by not only seeing their own progress, but by feeling the affection and care of individual attention.
+Great teachers strive to support individual growth in every student in their instructional care by providing specific personalized feedback to guide each learner in understanding how they can retool his/her thinking when necessary.
+Without corrective feedback, students often have no clue how to improve as learners; with it, students can be inspired by not only seeing their own progress but by feeling the affection and care of individual attention.

 3. Effective teachers differentiate through individual and group instruction.